NVIDIA/deepops/docs/slurm-cluster/large-deployments.md

 ## Separate specific functions on different hardware

 To minimize hardware requirements for cluster management services, DeepOps deploys a single Slurm head node by default.
-This head node provides multiple servies to the rest of the cluster, including:
+This head node provides multiple services to the rest of the cluster, including:

 * Slurm controller and database
 * NFS shared filesystem